 Like many other things, the best time to think about long-term care insurance is before you need it.
-It is imperative that you work with your wealth management team to determine whether long-term care is an appropriate option for your situation, and how it best fits into your comprehensive plan.
-Below, we discuss three different types of long-term policies and who may benefit from them.
+Your wealth management team can help you determine whether long-term care insurance is an appropriate option for your situation, and how it best fits into your comprehensive plan.
+Below, we discuss three different types of longterm policies and who may benefit from them.